UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/15-scrapy.md

 >
 > `response.xpath("//a/@href")`
 >
+> Why are these XPaths not synonymous with one another?
 > > ## Solution
 > > `response.xpath("//a/@href")` matches **all** the link urls from the page including ones we're not particularly interested in.
 You can see that the third line is a relative link for the subject area focus of Greg Ashby rather than the next faculty member.
 > >